equivalent/scrapbook2/archive/blogs/2017-10-12-csrf-protection-on-single-page-app-api.md

 But when dealing with single-page app that means you will have  fresh csrf-token only upon first render.

-I seen people pointing to a solution where they configure backend to store CSRF token to a cookie, and then FrontEnd framework (Angular, React) will pick up the fresh value from the cookie.
+I seen people pointing to a solution where they configure backend to store CSRF token to a cookie and then FrontEnd framework (Angular, React) will pick up the fresh value from the cookie.

 > e.g. set CSRF token value to cookie named `XSRF-TOKEN` and then